schependom/recursive-reasoning-network/README.md

 ### Setup SSH

-First, create an SSH key pair if you don't have one already:
+First, create an SSH key pair on your local machine if you don't have one already:

 ```bash
 ssh-keygen -t ed25519